adobe/cla-bot/README.md

     pull request open and close.
 Checker's job is to check if the user submitting the pull request has signed the CLA or if the user is an Adobe employee (by checking github.com/adobe organization membership).
-- `./confirmer` contains an action that runs when an agreement on Adobe Sign is signed.
-This action will pull the github username of the signee from the agreement and comment on any open PRs from that user on one of our supported github orgs.
 - `./setgithubcheck` contains an action that interacts with the GitHub REST API's [Checks API](https://developer.github.com/v3/checks/runs) to set checkmarks on pull requests.
 It is invoekd by other actions to communicate pass/fail to